Karma: Transferability

-Some schools of Asian religions, particularly popular Buddhism, allow transfer of karma merit and demerit from one person to another.
+Some schools of Indian religions, particularly within Buddhism, allow transfer of karma merit and demerit from one person to another.
 This transfer is an exchange of non-physical quality just like an exchange of physical goods between two human beings.
 The practice of karma transfer, or even its possibility, is controversial.
 Karma transfer raises questions similar to those with substitutionary atonement and vicarious punishment.
-It defeats the ethical foundations, and dissociates the causality and ethicization in the theory of karma from the moral agent.
-Proponents of some Buddhist schools suggest that the concept of karma merit transfer encourages religious giving, and such transfers are not a mechanism to transfer bad karma (i.e., demerit) from one person to another.
+It undermines the ethical foundations, and dissociates the causality and ethicization in the theory of karma from the moral agent.
+Proponents of some Buddhist schools suggest that the concept of karma merit transfer encourages religious giving and that such transfers are not a mechanism to transfer bad karma (i.e., demerit) from one person to another.

 In Hinduism, Sraddha rites during funerals have been labelled as karma merit transfer ceremonies by a few scholars, a claim disputed by others.
 Other schools in Hinduism, such as the Yoga and Advaita Vedantic philosophies, and Jainism hold that karma can not be transferred.